vengaer/thrdpool/README.md

 appended to a FIFO task structure in the thread pool.
 Once a worker thread finishes a task, it pops the next from the queue.
 If no tasks are available, the worker goes to sleep until one is scheduled.

-The size of the task queue may be read using `thrdpool_scheduled_tasks`, whereas the max capacity is given by `thrdpool_taskq_capacity`.
+The size of the task queue may be read using `thrdpool_pending`, whereas the max capacity is given by `thrdpool_taskq_capacity`.
 Clearing the task queue is done by calling `thrdpool_flush`.

 ## Library Reference